amiegirl/Data_Analyst_Portfolio_Projects/Ms_Excel_Projects/Sales_Revenue_Dashboard/README.md

 # Sales Performance Dashboard
 On the dashboard, I provided information about:

-Total Revenue and total unit sold
+* Total Revenue and total units sold

-Sales Trend
+* Sales Trend

-Chart of Revenue by Manufacturer, Country and Segment
+* Chart of Revenue by Manufacturer, Country and Segment

 ![image](https://github.com/amiegirl/Data_Analyst_Portfolio_Projects/assets/81017006/af818625-d8e4-4a26-a60a-5dac19450e87)